lukebeddow/gripper-arduino/README.md

   // non-interruptible homing sequence, required to calibrate motors mygripper.homingSequence();

+  // connection with computer via usb, optional but useful for debugging Serial.begin(9600);

   // setup serial connection, Serial2 is hardcoded in GripperCommunication as a global Serial2.begin(115200);